JojoVes/CreativeWriting/Poems/GoodEnough.md

 What the fuck does "good enough" even mean?

-People should be constantly striving to better themselves,
-so when do we become "good enough"?
-Where is the goal?
 Maybe the act of choosing
+to grow,
-to grow by using our faults to guide our improvement,
+by using our faults to guide our improvement,
-no matter how slow,
 maybe that's
 good enough.